Transcendental argument

 These last two LAs sound similar, but they are not identical.

 A proposition is always about something.
 We designate what a proposition is about as the proposition’s referent.
 Consider, for instance, an axiom from geometry.
 The referent of the geometry axiom might be, let us say, an ellipse.
 Here’s an example axiom: “The sum of the distances to the two focal points is constant for every point on the curve.”
-Note that the referent of the proposition is an ellipse, but the axiom is not an ellipse; it’s just a proposition—a concept.
-That may strike you as a trite observation, too obvious to even state, but my reason for stressing this distinction will become clear in a moment.

 The properties of an axiom are not those of the referent.
 A geometry axiom about ellipses, like every other proposition, is conceptual in nature.
 But what is the nature or essence of the referent, the referent in this case being an ellipse?
 It sounds like a simple question, but the essence of geometrical entities, numbers, and other abstract stuff has been debated by philosophers dating back to Plato.
 It is known as the problem of universals.

-The point I wish to emphasize is that an LA, as a proposition, resides within the mind, though it describes features manifest within nature.
-Indeed, our exposure to those manifestations doubtless caused our conceptualization of the LA.
+The point I wish to emphasize is that an LA, as a proposition, resides within the mind.
+It describes features of an abstract referent which, in turn, is potentially manifest within nature.
+Our exposure to those natural manifestations spawned our conceptualization of the LA and its referent.
+Understanding the distinction between (1) LAs, (2) the conceptual referents of the LAs, and (3) the physical manifestations of LAs, is essential to our analysis of TAG.

 Logical absolutes are not dependent on people.
 That is, they are not the product of human thinking.
 People’s minds are different.
 What one person considers absolute may not be what another considers absolute.
 People often contradict each other.
 Therefore, logical absolutes cannot be the product of human, contradictory minds. . . .